Microsoft 365 is Microsoft’s complete solution for Business and Enterprise. Read our review to decide if it could suit your organisation.

 Collaboration using legacy IT systems is often difficult and expensive, especially for businesses with geographically spread staff.
 Terminal servers or VPN’s provide remote access to shared data, but they do not provide a collaborative workspace.
 Staff can struggle to work on shared content, with multiple versions of documents creating confusion and delays.

 Microsoft 365 provides a highly scalable collaborative environment.
 Using SharePoint, Planner, and Teams, staff can work on the same documents and provide feedback on projects in real-time.
 OneDrive allows staff to securely share documents, even with third parties.
-All of these applications work via a web browser or directly from the desktop Microsoft Office applications.
+All of these applications work via a web browser or directly from the desktop Microsoft 365 applications.

 2. Communication: Working better together

 Presence is built into Microsoft 365 applications, allowing staff to see if someone is available or offline.
-The Office 365 applications automatically detect if a person is available, in a meeting, presenting, or away from their desk.
+The Microsoft 365 applications automatically detect if a person is available, in a meeting, presenting, or away from their desk.
 Instead of waiting for an email or call, staff can see if someone is online and send a quick message.

 3. Data Security: Providing piece of mind

 Security and protection of company data is a growing concern.
 Challenges include external threats to data and resources, new data protection laws, and staff connecting devices from different locations.

 With Microsoft 365 the traditional domain controller is replaced with Azure Active Directory.
 This cloud service provides advanced security features such as conditional access, single sign-on, advanced auditioning and reporting, and multi-factor authentication.